tothmarci25/secret-server-task/README.md

 **Hosting**: You also have to deploy and host the service.
 There are plenty of free solutions to do this.
 So this shouldn't be an issue.
 If this API was used in production, then HTTPS would be a must but this is not the case now.
 It is allowed to use HTTP too.

-**Code quality matters** We love OOP style well documented PSR compatible clean code.
+**Code quality matters**: We love OOP style well documented PSR compatible clean code.
+Automation test coverage is not a requirement but definitely is a plus.

 **Share the code**: Upload the code to your GitHub account and share with us.